HelTecAutomation/HeltecDocs/en/source/cubecell/lorawan/connect_to_gateway.md

 ## Summary

-LoRaWAN protocol is the essence of all lora applications.
+LoRaWAN protocol is the essence of all LoRa applications.
 In our opinion, the most prominent benefits of LoRaWAN are as follows:

 - Very friendly for low power applications.
 For example, your application need send data to server every 10 minutes, then in a cycle, only ~1 second is in the state of sending, other 9 minutes and 59 seconds are in low sleep low power Consuming status.
 - A star network can be formed via a [LoRa Gateway](https://heltec.org/proudct_center/lora/lora-gateway/), nodes and gateways from different manufacturers can communicate with each other through LoRaWAN protocols;